Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

 \end{lemma}

 In the next section, we extend this spectral approximation theory to diffusion-kernel VNE to develop VNE-based edge-ranking algorithms that are computationally efficient and can scale to large networks.
-It is also worth noting that the above-mentioned spectral perturbation theory has been previously used to study graph VNE \cite{li2018network}, although that work focused on a formulation in which $\rho(\lambda_i) = \lambda_i / 2M$ \cite{braunstein2006laplacian}.
-Moreover, that work did not use VNE to develop a perturbation-based centrality measure, but instead analyzed the perturbative and limiting behavior for VNE for graph ensembles that are obtained through stochastic edge-rewiring algorithms.
-Notably, results similar to Lemmas \ref{cor:spec_pert} and \ref{cor:spec_pert2}, albeit for unweighted graphs with $A_{ij}\in\{0,1\}$, were presented in \cite{li2018network} to study perturbations of VNE with the uniform density function.
+It is also worth noting that the above-mentioned spectral perturbation theory has been previously used to study graph VNE \cite{li2018network}, although that work {did not investigate centrality and} focused on a formulation in which {$s_k = \lambda_k / 2M$}. {Finally, we note that the above results easily extend to describe the first-order effects due to the modification of sets of edges \cite{taylor2016synchronization}, thereby allowing predictions for node and subgraph modifications (although that is not our focus here).}